 Arthur Robert Ashe Jr., legendary tennis player, human rights activist, and educator, was born on July 10, 1943, in Richmond, Virginia, to Arthur Sr. and Mattie Cunningham Ashe.
 At the age of four, he began playing tennis at Brook Field, a black-only park where his father worked as caretaker.

 In 1960, 17-year-old Ashe first gained national recognition as a high school student-athlete in Sports Illustrated.
-The following year he entered the University of California at Los Angeles (UCLA) on a full scholarship.
-In Ashe’s sophomore year he made the 1963 US Davis Cup team, a feat he repeated from 1964 to 1970 and again in 1975, 1976 and 1978.
-In 1965 Ashe was named the top-ranked amateur player in men’s tennis and, as team captain, guided the UCLA tennis team to the NCAA team championship, winning the individual and doubles titles.
+The following year, he entered the University of California at Los Angeles (UCLA) on a full scholarship.
+In Ashe’s sophomore year, he made the 1963 US Davis Cup team, a feat he repeated from 1964 to 1970 and again in 1975, 1976 and 1978.
+In 1965, Ashe was named the top-ranked amateur player in men’s tennis and, as team captain, guided the UCLA tennis team to the NCAA team championship, winning the individual and doubles titles.

 Ashe emerged as a leader among professional tennis players, co-founding the USTA National Junior Tennis League, which exposed inner-city youth to tennis, and the Association of Tennis Professionals (ATP).
 Ashe served as its president in 1974 following a 78-person boycott of Wimbledon.

-Heart complications stemming from a 1979 heart attack forced Ashe to retire from professional tennis in 1980, with a career record of 818 wins, 260 losses, and 51 titles.
-In 1985 he was unanimously elected into the International Tennis Hall of Fame.
+Heart complications stemming from a 1979 heart attack forced Ashe to retire from professional tennis in 1980.
+He compiled a career record of 818 wins and 260 losses.
+Ashe won 51 titles, including five Grand Slam titles, three as a singles player and two in doubles.
+In 1985, he was unanimously elected into the International Tennis Hall of Fame.

 Posthumously, Ashe has been commemorated with many awards.
 Most notable are the Presidential Medal of Freedom (1993), a statute on Richmond’s Monument Avenue (1996), and, beginning in 1997, the US Open has been played in Arthur Ashe Stadium in Flushing Meadows Park, New York.
-Ashe was also honored with a US postage stamp in 2005.
+Ashe was also honored with a U.S. postage stamp in 2005.